Milk allergy and intolerance in babies

 How to identify if your baby has a lactose intolerance

 A baby with a lactose intolerance usually experiences less severe reactions than one with an allergy.
 As with a milk allergy, symptoms of lactose intolerance can include diarrhoea, vomiting, and stomach cramps but not usually hives or breathing difficulties.
 Another difference is that a lactose intolerance won’t show up in a blood or skin-prick test.
 Still, your baby’s reaction will be noticeable, if not as severe as that of an allergy.
+If your baby is less than a year old, you might find it useful to enter their symptoms into our Baby Symptom Checker, as this gives some useful advice and suggestions for next steps.

 There are two main types of lactose intolerance.
 The first is primary lactose intolerance, and is caused by a deficiency in the enzyme lactase.
 It normally affects Hispanic, Asian and American Indian populations, but is uncommon in Europeans – also, the condition doesn’t often cause symptoms in the first year of life.
 But it doesn’t mean that lactose has to be removed from the diet entirely: depending on the individual, those with primary lactose intolerance can often tolerate a certain amount of lactose.